cchu70/nifHupdate_extract/README.md

 ```
 $ path/to/nifHUpdate_Lib/nifHUpdate_caller.py my_config.txt my_log_file_name.txt -s blastn
 ```
 View what stages are available below.
+Running the command without the `-s` option will default to rerunning the pipeline from the beginning.
+It is recommended that if you want to save the result of each run, instead of rerunning with the same prefix, make a new configuration file with a different prefix label.

 ### Stages
 - minimap